-When you think about self-care, being organized may not be the first thing that springs to mind.
+When you think about self-care, being organised may not be the first thing that springs to mind.

 Self-care to you may be going for a walk, cooking up a nutritious meal, or curling up with a good book.

-I know it might sound a little odd but bear with me here, being organized is an important part of self-care.
+I know it might sound a little odd but bear with me here, being organised is an important part of self-care.

 Let me explain…